WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

     **Endpoint**: Select Messaging.

     **Shared access policy name**: Select the name of the shared access policy you want the Stream Analytics job to use for your IoT hub.
 For this tutorial, you can select service.
 The service policy is created by default on new IoT hubs and grants permission to send and receive on cloud-side endpoints exposed by the IoT hub.
 To learn more, see Access control and permissions.
+SME: link missing

     **Shared access policy key**: This field is auto-filled based on your selection for the shared access policy name.